nasa/cumulus/tasks/add-unique-granuleID/README.md

 ### Config Object

 The config object has two keys, `hashLength`, which allows specification of the truncated size of the MD5 hash used to uniquify the `granuleID`, defaulting to 8, and
-`includeTimestampHashKey`, which is a boolean that controls how the unique hash is generated in the `generateUniqueGranuleId` function.
+`includeTimestampHashKey`, which is a boolean that controls whether the hash string includes timestamp in the `generateUniqueGranuleId` function, defaulting to `false`.
-- If `false`: The hash is based only on `id` and `collectionId`.
+- If `false`(default): The hash is based only on `id` and `collectionId`.
 This means:
-    - Duplicates within the same collection will collide, as their hash will be identical.
+    - Granules with identical `ids` within the same collection will collide, as their hash will be identical.
-    - Duplicates across different collections are supported.
+    - Granules with identical `ids` across different collections are supported.
 - If `true`: The hash includes `id`, `collectionId`, and a timestamp, ensuring:
-    - All granules are uniquified, even duplicates in the same collection.
+    - All granules are uniquified, even granules with identical `ids` in the same collection.
     - Collision risk is extremely low (less than 0.1%).

 ```json